bogdanpet/orthite-db/README.md

 # orthite-db
-PDO Wrapper for easier database access
+PDO Wrapper for easier database access.
+It is prototype phase and currently only supports mysql.
+It is possible that some features will work with postgres or sqlite but full support for these drivers will be added later.

 ## Installation